jManAscending/DnDHouseRules/README.md

 ## Taking Ten
 When in a non-stressful situation where you can repeat a skill check for an arbitrary amount of time, you can choose to use your passive skill in place of an active skill check.
 For example, this can apply to searching a room for hidden doors or compartments, studying a topic in a library over downtime, or crafting an item that you have crafted before.

+## Vehicle Combat
+When combat starts inside a vehicle or between vehicles, the following rules apply:
+* On initiative count 20 (losing ties), the vehicles are respaced depending on their relative speeds and angles.
+Each vehicle has a maximum speed, but the driver may choose to go slower than that for various reasons, chief among them being that vehicles are very hard to control at their actual top speed.
+* If the vehicle is in manual control mode, one creature must use an Action every round to drive the vehicle.
+When doing so, the driver decides what speed the vehicle is going, whether to make a turn, and how to evade any incoming obstacles.
+If an entire round passes with nobody driving, the vehicle swerves and may crash.
+This creature may need to make a skill/tool check each round to control the car in heavy traffic or other adverse conditions, with a DC depending on their speed.
+* If the vehicle is in auopilot mode, the AI will act on initiative count 20, obeying all traffic laws and driving as safely as possible.
+If the autopilot has been hacked, then what happens depends on what the hacker attempts to make the vehicle do.
+A hacker may decide to give the vehicle false information or change its destination, in which case the AI would still act on initiative count 20.
+Alternatively, a hacker could take complete control of the vehicle, in which case the hacker would be considered equivalent to a manual driver.

 ## Class Changes
 * Bard level 20 capstone: If you have spent one minute with no uses of bardic inspiration left and no other creatures having inspiration granted by you, you regain one use of bardic inspiration.